477 Butterfield Rd. # 408-410 Lombard, IL 60148

 -

 The clinician should be licensed in the state of Illinois, and you can check this by going to: eLicense Online.
 You should be seeing a Psy.D, PhD, LCPC, or LCSW.
-If you are seeing an LPC or LSW, they should be letting you know that they are under the supervision of a licensed person at the same agency.
+If you are seeing an LPC or LSW, they should be letting you know that they are under the supervision of a licensed clinician at the same agency.
+A doctor in psychology or education who is not licensed by the state should not identify themselves as a "licensed clinical psychologist" or a "clinical psychologist" as this violates ethics and Illinois law.

 -

 The clinician should be well versed in trauma and provide evidenced based treatment which includes Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Exposure & Response Prevention Therapy (PE or ERP), and Eye Movement Desensitization and Reprocessing (EMDR).
-For couples therapy, the clinician could also use Gottman Method and Emotionally Focused therapy (EFT).
+FRWC clinicians also use Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), Narrative Therapy, Attachment Based Therapy, and Somatic Therapy.
+For couples therapy, the clinician could also use Gottman Method, Cognitive Behavioral Therapy (CBT), and/or Emotionally Focused therapy (EFT).

 -